openstack/python-troveclient/README.rst

     metadata-show                 Shows metadata entry for key <key> and instance <id>.
     metadata-update               Updates metadata, this is destructive.
+    module-apply                  Apply modules to an instance.
+    module-create                 Create a module.
+    module-delete                 Delete a module.
+    module-instances              Lists the instances that have a particular module applied.
+    module-list                   Lists the modules available.
+    module-list-instance          Lists the modules that have been applied to an instance.
+    module-query                  Query the status of the modules on an instance.
+    module-remove                 Remove a module from an instance. module-retrieve               Retrieve module contents from an instance. module-show                   Shows details of a module.
+    module-update                 Update a module.
     promote-to-replica-source     Promotes a replica to be the new replica source of its set.
     resize-instance               Resizes an instance with a new flavor.